A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

-\begin{proof} The first statement follows from \cref{lem:bond_matroid}.
-To prove (\ref{item:highestweight}) notice that $\bigwedge^{\delta^{\aff}} H_1(\Gamma)$ is one-dimensional, since $\delta^{\aff}=\dim H_1(\Gamma)$.
-Similarly the image of $N_I$ is isomorphic to $\bigwedge^{\delta^{\aff}-|I|} (H_1(\Gamma-I))$ which is also one dimensional.
+\jc{In this case observe that $\bigwedge^{\delta^{\aff}} H_1(\Gamma,\bQ)$ is one-dimensional, since $\delta^{\aff}=\dim H_1(\Gamma,\bQ)$.
+Similarly, for any $I\in \cC(\Gamma)$ the space $\bigwedge^{\delta^{\aff}-|I|} (H_1(\Gamma-I,\bQ))$ is also one dimensional.
 So for every $k$, the degree $k$ part of the complex has a basis consisting of the non-disconnecting cardinality $k$ subsets of the edges set, namely precisely the $(k-1)$-cells of $|\mathscr{C}(\Gamma)| $.
-It is easy to check that the boundary maps coincide with the maps of the complex computing the reduced homology of $|\mathscr{C}(\Gamma)| $.
-It then follows from \cref{eq:weight_exterior} that, for $i \geq \delta^{\aff}$, the cohomology of the CKS complex in highest weight is computed by a complex which is the tensor product with the vector space $\bigwedge^{i-\delta^{\aff}}H^1(\widetilde{C}_{\times}) $ of the complex computing the reduced homology of $|\mathscr{C}(\Gamma)|$ twisted by $(-\delta^{\aff})$ and shifted by one. \end{proof} \begin{remark} The vanishing of the cohomology groups in the range above can be also derived from the purity result \cref{e:purity}. \end{remark}
+It is easy to check that the boundary maps coincide with the maps of the complex $\widetilde{\cC^\bullet(\Gamma)}$ that computes the reduced cohomology of $|\mathscr{C}(\Gamma)|$, which proves (\ref{item:highestweight}).} \end{proof} \begin{remark} \jc{As the local system $\wedge^i R^1$ is a pure local system, the intersection cohomology complex $\IC(\wedge^i R^1)$ is a pure complex and therefore the cohomology sheaves in degree $k$ are of weight $\leq i+k$.
+Thus the cohomology of the highest weight quotient described in (\ref{item:highestweight}) above is concentrated in the top degree.
+We will see below (\cref{shellable_mat}, \cref{repsym}) that results on matroids allow to compute the cohomology of $|\cC(\Gamma)|$ directly and in particular to deduce that the cohomology in the top degree is non-zero.} \end{remark}